Jujutsu Kaisen: Plot

-In the aftermath, the Jujutsu higher-ups reinstate Yuji's immediate execution and appoint second-year student Yuta Okkotsu as his executioner.
-Loyal to Gojo, Yuta helps Yuji fake his death and joins him in seeking Master Tengen—an immortal, part-Curse part-human sorcerer.
-Tengen reveals Kenjaku's plan to merge the former's consciousness with the entire Japanese population through the "Culling Games"—a battle royale among the awakened sorcerers designed to accumulate vast amounts of Cursed Energy.
-Yuji and his allies search for a mysterious woman known as "Angel", who can unseal Gojo and help rescue Megumi's stepsister, Tsumiki, from being forced into the Culling Games.
-Kenjaku captures Tengen, and after finding Angel, Yuji and Megumi discover that Tsumiki's body has been overtaken by the ancient sorcerer Yorozu.
-Sukuna takes over, removes one of his own fingers, and forces Megumi to swallow it, transferring himself into Megumi's body.
-Sukuna kills Yorozu, resulting in Tsumiki's death, and crushes Megumi's will to resist his possession.
+In the aftermath, the Jujutsu higher-ups reinstate Yuji's immediate execution and appoint second-year student Yuta Okkotsu, who instead helps Yuji.
+They group together with other sorcerers to seek Master Tengen—an immortal, part-Curse, part-human sorcerer.
+Tengen reveals Kenjaku's plan to merge the former's consciousness with the entire Japanese population through the "Culling Games"—a battle royal among the awakened sorcerers, designed to accumulate vast amounts of Cursed Energy.
+Eventually, Tengen is captured by Kenjaku.
+Yuji and his allies rescue Megumi's stepsister, Tsumiki, from being forced into the Culling Games; however, she is killed by Sukuna after he takes control of Megumi's body.

-The group successfully unseals Gojo.
-Days later, Gojo battles Sukuna.
-Gojo nearly wins but drops his guard, causing a weakened Sukuna to fatally bisect him.
-Kenjaku is confronted by Fumihiko Takaba, a sorcerer who proves to be an effective distraction for Yuta to catch him off-guard and behead him.
-Before dying, Kenjaku makes Sukuna the Culling Games' master.
-The remaining Jujutsu Sorcerers attempt to fight Sukuna in Gojo's place but are overpowered as Sukuna regains his true form.
+A month later, the unsealed Gojo battles Sukuna, who fatally bisects him.
+Meanwhile, Yuta defeats Kenjaku, who, before dying, makes Sukuna the Culling Games' master.
+The remaining Jujutsu Sorcerers attempt to fight Sukuna, but are overpowered as he regains his true form.
 In a flashback, it is revealed that Sukuna ate his twin brother in the womb a thousand years ago.
 The twin's soul reincarnated into Yuji's lineage, and Kenjaku's possession of Yuji's mother during conception combined to forge his unique physique and his capacity to host Sukuna.

-With help from his allies, Yuji manages to overpower Sukuna, although Choso sacrifices himself in the process.
-Sukuna is stunned when Gojo reappears, only to be revealed as Yuta using Kenjaku's copied Cursed Technique to switch bodies.
-Yuji activates his Domain Expansion, dragging Sukuna through a vision of his hometown in a futile attempt to sway him.
-During this, he reaches Megumi's soul and inspires him to resist Sukuna's control.
-Sukuna realizes Yuji is missing one finger—used by Yuta to activate the Cursed Technique.
-Nobara then locates Sukuna's last finger, hidden by Gojo, and uses her Cursed Technique to strike it, simultaneously damaging Sukuna's soul and allowing Yuji to deliver a final blow.
-Megumi successfully frees himself from Sukuna, who disintegrates away after refusing a final chance from Yuji.

-After the battle, Yuta returns to his original body.
-Yuji, Megumi, and Nobara undertake another mission, and Yuji reflects on Gojo's hopes and trust in him.
-Although Sukuna's last finger is shown, his defeat makes his return unlikely.
+With help from his allies, Yuji manages to defeat Sukuna, although Choso sacrifices himself in the process.
+Megumi successfully frees himself from Sukuna, who subsequently disintegrates.
+Some time after the battle, Yuji reflects on Gojo's hopes and trust in him, and although Sukuna's last finger is shown, his defeat makes his return unlikely.